C4rm3r/DataScience_FlightsProject/README.md

 # DataScience_FlightsProject
-This is a repository which represents a final assignment of an academic Data Science project.
+This is a repository which represents a final project of an academic Data Science course.